hubsbendang/pyopcode/README.md

 The `affine0` and `affine1` arrays are expected to hold 3D affine transformation matrices for each of the two mesh models that were passed to the constructor.
-These are applied to the models during the query collision.
+These are applied to the models during the collision query.

 The returned `pairs` array holds index pairs of triangles that collided.